alexqguo/pizza-box-game/README.md

   name: string
 }
 Rule {
+  id: string
-  displayText: string,
+  displayText: string
+  playerId: string
-  data: ? // SVG string or JSON.
-We'll see
+  data: string (JSON)
 }

 Overall state (in Firebase) will look like this: